Right to buy your council home

 - water, gas, electricity, broadband and other services.

-Exclusions to the Right to Buy Scheme - You may be Denied the Right to Buy if:
+Exclusions to the Right to Buy Scheme are listed below.
+If any of these apply you may be denied the Right to Buy:

 - You do not have a secure tenancy, or the secure tenant has not applied.